When OSHA Violations Lead to Injured Workers

 While they cannot take legal action against their employers for OSHA violation-related injuries, workers may pursue a lawsuit against third parties who contributed to the hazards that caused them to get hurt.

-Employer Consequences for OSHA Violation Injuries
+Employer Consequences for OSHA Violations in the Workplace

 Those who violate the OSHA standards and cause a worker to be injured or killed are not only liable to the victim and their families for damages, they also may face fines, and in some cases, may face criminal sanctions, including jail time.